Everyone knows that shit’s bad right now. Everyone.

 I would prefer the latter, as I wouldn’t want my family to go through the pain that my dear friend Lyn must feel every day with her son locked in a cage for making a website.

 The Free State Project Freedom Cell is not a group, or anything like that.
 It’s just a way to organize people around the state of New Hampshire, and be able to set up networks for food, shelter, communication, events, community, and anything else detrimental to our freedom and survival.
 We intend to thrive, and be the change we’d like to see in the world.

 Honestly, this is the idea that I expect to gain the most traction.
 It encompasses almost everything that we’re looking to achieve.
 The Freedom Cell Network has grown in just a couple of years to over 20 thousand of the best people on earth.
 We are working on our exit strategy to build independence in our lives.
 The Free State Project reached 20,000 pledges in February 2016, but didn’t come with much of a plan to organize those people.

 Being such an independent individual, instead of suggesting “Somebody should…”, I decided to start working on a plan.
 I registered fspfc.org while still in Florida, and started my b-line back to New Hampshire to start looking for a home base for this new project.

-Although I was certain that I’d have hundreds of people excited for this new hybrid merger of FSP and FC, I also accept the fact that there are probably thousands of other projects already in the works.
-It would be up to me to market this one as the ultimate solution.
+Although I was certain that I’d have hundreds of people excited for this new hybrid merger of FSP and FC, I also accept the fact that there are probably thousands of other projects already in the works here in NH.
+It would be up to me to market this one myself.